What is the Good Friday Agreement?

 The Good Friday Agreement: A brief guide

-It's the 20th anniversary of the Good Friday Agreement, but how much do you know about it?
+It's the 20th anniversary of Northern Ireland's landmark peace deal, but how much do you know about it?

 The BBC's Jordan Kenny presents a brief guide to the deal, agreed on 10 April 1998.